Watch this brief video of the Lab's Network & Aging and Society Book Series Contributors

 September 2019

 Nursing homes are where some of the most vulnerable live and work.
 In too many homes, the conditions of work make it difficult to make care as good as it can be.
 For the last eight years an international team from Germany, Sweden, Norway, the UK, the US and Canada have been searching for promising practices that treat residents, families and staff with dignity and respect in ways that can also bring joy.
-This book documents moves toward privatization in the six countries and their consequences for families, staff, residents, and, eventually, us all.
-While none of the countries has escaped pressure for privatization, the wide variations in the extent and nature of privatization indicate privatization is not inevitable and alternatives exist.
+While we did find ideas worth sharing, we also saw a disturbing trend toward privatization.

 Aging A-Z: Concepts Toward Emancipatory Gerontology